High-Energy Decays and Weak Quantum Measurements

 An analogous weak-measurement structure has been extensively explored in quantum optics, where a continuous pointer (typically the transverse position or momentum of a light beam) is weakly coupled to a two-level system such as polarization.
 The original proposal\footnote{Although the term and formalism were introduced in 1988, the essential physics of an informationally weak measurement already appears in Bell’s 1980 paper \emph{Quantum Mechanics for Cosmologists}~\cite{Bell:1980hr}.} of weak values \cite{Aharonov:1988xu} was first realised in an optical setting using birefringent crystals \cite{Ritchie:1991zz}, and later applied to precision measurements such as the spin-Hall effect of light \cite{Hosten:2008cg}.
 Subsequent work has demonstrated that weak-value protocols enable direct quantum-state tomography and wave-function reconstruction \cite{Lundeen:2011zz}, and a broad overview of these developments is given in \cite{Dressel:2014mea}.
 In the present context, the angular variables in particle decays play the role of such continuous optical pointers, while the helicity amplitudes act as the weakly coupled two-level system, making relativistic decays a natural realization of weak measurements.

-We may then describe a massive `particle' of spin $J$ produced with spin density matrix $\rho_{mm'}$.
+\emph{Formalism.}--- We may describe a scattering process as having proceeded via a massive `particle' of spin $J$ produced with spin density matrix $\rho_{mm'}$.
 This description of the quantum fields as a ‘particle’ -- with its spin operators projected onto a finite-dimensional Hilbert space -- is valid in the narrow width approximation, where the propagator factorises near its pole.
 When the resonance width satisfies $\Gamma \ll M$, interference with off-shell contributions is negligible, and one may treat the state as an effectively on-shell particle with well-defined spin density matrix $\rho_{mm^\prime}$.

-The particle decay, which we model as a two-particle decay for simplicity, is then characterised through helicity amplitudes $f_m(\Omega)$, where $\Omega=(\theta,\phi)$ denotes the decay angles.
+The particle decay, which we model here as a two-particle decay for simplicity, is then characterised through helicity amplitudes $f_m(\Omega)$, where $\Omega=(\theta,\phi)$ denotes the decay angles.
 Each helicity amplitude $f_m(\Omega)$ can be expanded in partial waves of total angular momentum $J$ and final-state helicity $\lambda$ as

 where $D^J_{m\lambda}(\phi,\theta,0)$ is a Wigner $D$ function, and where $a^{J}_{\lambda m}$ are channel-dependent coupling amplitudes.
 Here $f_m(\Omega)$ are the usual helicity amplitudes -- the angular decay wavefunctions for a parent spin projection $m$.
 The sum over $J,\lambda$ represents their partial-wave expansion in Wigner $D$ functions, as in the standard helicity formalism.
 In the present context, these same amplitudes play the role of weak-measurement pointer states.